Skip to content

 Codex subscription

 **`openai-codex` is not `openai`.** This is a separate provider.
-It reaches ChatGPT's Codex backend (`chatgpt.com/backend-api/codex`), speaks the **Responses API only**, and is authenticated solely by your subscription's OAuth — it does *not* share endpoints or credentials with the standard `openai` (API-key) provider.
+It reaches ChatGPT's Codex backend (`chatgpt.com/backend-api/codex`), speaks the **Responses API only**, and is authenticated solely by your subscription's OAuth.
+It does *not* share endpoints or credentials with the standard `openai` (API-key) provider.
 For pay-per-token access to the public OpenAI API, use the `openai` provider with a key instead.

 Terminal window